List of As Friends Rust members: History

 Inner tensions caused major line-up changes, culminating with Glayat, Kirkpatrick and, eventually, Stewart quitting in September 2000.
-Bartsocas, who was visiting Europe at the same time as the band was on tour, filled in for Glayat during August–September 2000, while Stewart filled in on lead vocals while Moyal was sick.
+Bartsocas, who happened to be visiting Europe while the band was on tour, filled in for Glayat during August–September 2000, while Stewart filled in as lead vocalist while Moyal was sick.
 After returning home, Moyal and Simmons reconstructed the band by recruiting guitarist and backing vocalist Christopher "Floyd" Beckham, bass guitarist Guillermo Amador, and drummer Alexander Vernon, with whom As Friends Rust recorded the single Morningleaver / This Is Me Hating You.
-In March 2001, Vernon was replaced by Zachary Swain, and in April 2001, Thomas Rankine replaced Amador.
-The new line-up recorded As Friends Rust's debut full-length album Won for Doghouse Records / Defiance Records and the extended play A Young Trophy Band in the Parlance of Our Times for Equal Vision Records, and promoted the releases with extensive American, European and British tours (during which the live home video Camden Underworld, London – 16 November 2001 was filmed).
-By February 2002, tensions had again surfaced, which resulting with Moyal quitting the band at the peak of its popularity.
+In March 2001, Vernon was replaced by Zachary Swain, and in April 2001 Thomas Rankine replaced Amador.
+The new line-up recorded As Friends Rust's debut full-length album, Won, for Doghouse Records / Defiance Records and the extended play, A Young Trophy Band in the Parlance of Our Times, for Equal Vision Records, promoting the releases with extensive American, European and British tours (during which the live home video Camden Underworld, London – 16 November 2001 was filmed).
+By February 2002, tensions had again surfaced, which resulted with Moyal quitting the band at the peak of its popularity.
 In order to fulfill touring obligations, Beckham switched to lead vocals and Tarpley returned as guitarist, until lead vocalist Adam D'Zurilla was welcomed as Moyal's replacement in late March 2002.
 With D'Zurilla, As Friends Rust toured the United States, Canada, Europe and the United Kingdom several times, before Beckham quit the band in July 2002.
-In September 2002, the remaining members of As Friends Rust announced that the band was changing name to Salem.
+After a final European tour as a four-piece, the remaining members of As Friends Rust announced that the band was changing name to Salem in September 2002.

-As Friends Rust reunited in March 2008, with Moyal, Kirkpatrick, Stewart, Simmons and Glayat reprising the 1998–2000 line-up, and the band embarked on a European and British tour in August 2008.
+As Friends Rust reunited in March 2008, with Moyal, Kirkpatrick, Simmons, Stewart, and Glayat reprising their 1998–2000 line-up, and the band embarked on a European and British tour in August 2008.
 For its Japanese tour in June 2014, supporting the compilation album Greatest Hits?, drummer Joshua Williams filled in for Kirkpatrick.
-Stewart was kicked out of the band in June 2019; he later passed away in March 2021.
-The band recruited bass guitarist Chad Darby to record the extended play Up From the Muck in 2020.
+Stewart was kicked out of the band in June 2019; he later died in March 2021.
+The band has since operated as a four-piece without a permanent bass guitarist.
+Chad Darby was called upon during the recording of the extended play Up from the Muck in 2020.
 For the band's performance at Furnace Fest in September 2022, Richard Thurston filled in for Kirkpatrick, while Michael Lipscomb performed bass guitar.
+In late 2022, bass guitarist Andrew Seward was recruited to record the band's second full-length album, Any Joy, and tour in promotion of the release throughout 2023.
+As Simmons was unable to tour Europe and the United Kingdom in September and October 2023, guitarist and backing vocalist Ryan Mahon was recruited to fill the spot.
+Mahon was called upon again, this time filling in as bass guitarist and backing vocalist, for the band's 2024 European tour.